Physical Concerns

 Managing Fatigue

 This article reviews fatigue associated with cancer.
-It is one of the most common side effects the cancer patients report.
-This article also details its treatments and offers tips to decrease and manage fatigue.
+It is one of the most common side effects that cancer patients report.
+This article also offers tips to decrease and manage fatigue.

 Hair Loss (Alopecia) from Chemotherapy